kozakr/LightShow.js/README.md

 ```

 ## Options
-LightShow comes with few options.
+LightShow comes with several options.
+These are their default values.
 ```js
 $(document).ready(function() {
 	$('.lightshow').lightshow({